top of page

 conveyancer shortage

 Experts have left the profession in droves.
-These are professionals who are no longer prepared to be treated with a lack of respect and courtesy.
-No one wants to be constantly chased and criticised for issues outside of their control.
-Conveyancers are doing their best in difficult circumstances and battling endless time-consuming regulatory requirements.
-Constant chasing slows matters down.
-It does not speed them up.
+These are professionals who are no longer prepared to be treated with a lack of respect and courtesy by those utilising their expertise.
+No one wants to be constantly chased and berated for issues outside of their control.

 Public perception needs to change.
 People need to work with Conveyancers NOT against them.
+Your Conveyancer exists to protect you.
+They are not the opposition.
+Do you wants it done quickly, or properly.

 If your Conveyancer requests a document then provide it.
-Arguing about the intrusive nature of the request, when theit hands are tied, does not help.
+Arguing about the intrusive nature of the request, when their hands are tied, does not help.
 They cannot dispense with the request because it causes you inconvenience.

-Surely we want the same thing.
+We all want the same thing.
 Completion and the protection of the public and mortgage lenders.

 If the Conveyancer cannot sign off on your file, then it WILL NOT complete.
 Demanding completion because a completion date has been agreed will not be successful.
-Not because Conveyancers are trying to be awkward but because they do not want to be struck off for negligence, removed from a lender panel or have their insurance revoked.
+Not because Conveyancers are trying to be awkward but because they do not want to be struck off for negligence, fine, removed from a lender panel or have their insurance revoked.
 They cannot afford to waive due diligence to proceed for you.

 Completion can only occur when each Conveyancer in the chain agrees they can sign off their file.
-This means they can certify the property has good title and there are NO issues that may affect resale or remortgage.
+This means they can certify that the property has good title and there are NO issues that may affect resale or remortgage.
 Likewise there must NOT be anything which could affect property value.
-Why would you want it any other way?

 If we are not there yet - it is not happening.